 2. As a preliminary matter, the record reflects without contradiction that the GMCC has already issued all the available Class 1 production licenses.
 "In the present case[,] the license has been issued and the issuance of the license cannot be undone without revoking the license.
-The decision to revoke is entirely different from the decision to issue or not to issue a license."
+The decision to revoke is entirely different from the decision to issue or not to issue a license."[6]
 Board of Commrs. of Richmond County v.
 Cooper, 259 Ga.
 785, 785 (387 SE2d 138) (1990).
 Thus, at this juncture, our review of the selection process with respect to Class 1 licenses would prove meaningless.
 "A case is moot when its resolution would amount to the determination of an abstract question not arising upon existing facts or rights.
 When the act that is the subject of the requested relief is completed, then the matter is moot and no longer subject to appeal."
-(Citations and punctuation omitted.)
+(Citations punctuation omitted.)
 Cardinale v.
 State, 363 Ga.
 App.
 873, 875 (1) (873 SE2d 256) (2022).
-Accordingly, we dismiss as most the appeals in Case Numbers A23A1018 and A23A1092, and we dismiss the appeal in
+Accordingly, we dismiss as moot the appeals in Case Numbers A23A1018 and A23A1092. and [\6] we dismiss the appeal in Case Number A23A0877 to the extent that the appeal pertains to the Class 1 production licenses.
+See Id.; Cooper, 259 Ga. at 785.